BetaHuhn/deploy-to-vercel-action/README.md

 ## 🛠️ Configuration

-In order for the Action to interact with GitHub and Vercel on your behalf, you have to specify your GitHub and Vercel Access Tokens as well as your Vercel Organisation and Project Id.
+In order for the Action to interact with GitHub and Vercel on your behalf, you have to specify your GitHub and Vercel Access Tokens as well as your Vercel Organization and Project Id.

 ### Tokens

 You can generate your GitHub Personal Access token [here](https://github.com/settings/tokens) and your Vercel Token [here](https://vercel.com/account/tokens) and then specify them as `GITHUB_TOKEN` and `VERCEL_TOKEN` in the Actions inputs.

-> **Note:** It is recommneded to set the tokens as [Repository Secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
+> **Note:** It is recommended to set the tokens as [Repository Secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ### Vercel Project